A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Summary

 \software{{\tt CASA} \citep{McMullin2007}, {\tt astropy} \citep{Astropy2013,Astropy2018}, {\tt matplotlib} \citep{Hunter2007}, {\tt scipy} \citep{Virtanen2020}, {\tt ztfquery} (Rigault 2018), {\tt extinction}, {\tt penquins} }

 \acknowledgements

+The authors would like to thank the anonymous referees for detailed comments that greatly improved the clarity of the paper.
 A.Y.Q.H. would like to thank Schuyler van Dyk for a thorough reading of the manuscript; Eliot Quataert, Dan Kasen, and Peter Nugent for useful discussions; and Miika Pursiainen for generously sharing the data for the DES objects.
 A.G.Y.'s research is supported by the EU via ERC grant No. 725161, the ISF GW excellence center, an IMOS space infrastructure grant and BSF/Transformative and GIF grants, as well as The Benoziyo Endowment Fund for the Advancement of Science, the Deloro Institute for Advanced Research in Space and Optics, The Veronika A. Rabl Physics Discretionary Fund, Minerva, Yeda-Sela and the Schwartz/Reisman Collaborative Science Program; A.G.Y. is the recipient of the Helen and Martin Kimmel Award for Innovative Investigation.
 R.L. acknowledges support from a Marie Sk\l{}odowska-Curie Individual Fellowship within the Horizon 2020 European Union (EU) Framework Programme for Research and Innovation (H2020-MSCA-IF-2017-794467).

 D.K. is supported by NSF grant AST-1816492.
 E.C.K. acknowledges support from the G.R.E.A.T research environment funded by {\em Vetenskapsr\aa det}, the Swedish Research Council, under project number 2016-06012, and support from The Wenner-Gren Foundations.
 A.A.M.~is funded by the Large Synoptic Survey Telescope Corporation (LSSTC), the Brinson Foundation, and the Moore Foundation in support of the LSSTC Data Science Fellowship Program; he also receives support as a CIERA Fellow by the CIERA Postdoctoral Fellowship Program (Center for Interdisciplinary Exploration and Research in Astrophysics, Northwestern University).
 E.O.O. acknowledges support from the Israeli Science Foundation, The Israeli Ministry of Science, The Bi-National Science foundation, and Minerva.
 A.J.C.T. acknowledges Y.-D. Hu and A. F. Azamat for their assistance regarding the GTC observation.
 L.T. acknowledges support from MIUR (PRIN 2017 grant 20179ZF5KS).